sammoc/ProllySo/README.md

 ### Data You Provide

-All data you provide is held in memory during your session and never leaves your device.
+All data you provide is held in memory during the session and never leaves your device.

 | Data | Leaves your device? |
 |:---|---|